 GARR network is designed and managed by Consortium GARR, a non-profit association founded under the auspices of the Ministry of Education, University and Research.
-The founding members are CNR, ENEA, INFN e CRUI Foundation, representing all Italian universities.
+The members are CNR, ENEA, INAF, INFN and CRUI Foundation, representing all Italian universities.

 OPTICAL FIBRE FOR MILLIONS OF USERS

 GARR network is an extensive digital infrastructure with about 15.000 km of optical fibre covering the entire national territory.
 It reaches about 4 million users and connects more than 1.200 sites, most of which are public institutions (research institutes, universities, research hospitals, cultural institutes, libraries, museums, schools).

 GARR network is interconnected with international research networks and the worldwide Internet, so regardless of the geographic location, any researcher can exchange digital data and content, use scientific computing resources and cloud-based applications.

 To best meet the most specific requirements of the education, research and culture community, GARR is able to design custom network solutions and services.

 GARR network is unique and differs from commercial providers not only in its institutional nature, but also for its extremely high transmission capacity (up to 200 Gbps) in both download and upload.
 GARR governance model promotes inclusiveness and involves users in decision-making on the future evolution of the network and digital infrastructures.
 Unlike with commercial providers, users on GARR network aren't just consumers of data, content and services; they can also share their own resources for the benefit of the scientific community, thus becoming active contributors.